wn-doolittle/react-mathjax/README.md

 React component to display math formulas written in AsciiMath or TeX.

-This is a fork of [react-mathjax](https://github.com/MatejMazur/react-mathjax) from MatejMazur which is itself a fork of [react-mathjax](https://github.com/SamyPesse/react-mathjax) from SamyPresse.

 This includes the following changes:
 * Text object which wraps a div that will re-render $$ escaped text characters when it's text prop changes